 If you have any questions regarding any programs for Law School students, you can contact Patricia Trainor.

 Our free, one-on-one writing consultations can help you at any stage of your writing project.
 We’ll working with you on:

 - Building and supporting an argument

-- Organizing your written work for clarity and impact
+- Presenting your ideas with clarity and impact

-- Strengthening your structure for various genres of legal writing
+- Strengthening your structure in various genres of legal writing

 - Working on English grammar and communication skills